Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 SUMMARY: Online retailers can use your IP address and targeted advertising to change the price of their products based on your location.
 As well as protecting your payment information, you can use a VPN to spoof your location and find the cheapest prices available.

-8. Connect to An Office Network
+8. Connect to an Office Network

 VPN software comes in many forms.
 The first VPN protocol was called Point-to-Point Tunneling (PPTP), and it was designed to help people work effectively and securely from home.